GovindJangid75/GovindJangid75/README.md

 ### ✨ **About Me**

-- 🎓 B.Tech in Computer Science @ Arya Engineering College
+- 🎓 B.Tech in Computer Science @ Arya College of engineering and it
-- 💻 Frontend enthusiast with solid basics in C & C++
+- 💻 Frontend enthusiast | Revising C, C++ for solid fundamentals
-- 🌱 Currently learning Backend Development (Node.js, Express)
+- 🌱 Currently learning Backend (Node.js, Express)
-- 🏏 Cricket is my lifeline
+- 🏏 Cricket is my heartbeat!
-- 💫 Fun fact: I love turning ideas into web projects!
+- 💖 **Special thanks to my special one — your support keeps me going! ❤️**

 ---